Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/volume/voxel_data.rst

       Render voxels from a Blender smoke simulation.

 Source Path
-   The external source data file to use for 8 bit Raw data and Blender Voxel formats
+   The external source data file to use for 8 bit Raw data and Blender Voxel formats.

 Domain Object (Smoke)
-   Object used as the smoke simulation domain
+   Object used as the smoke simulation domain.

 Source
    Smoke